moneymagnate-code/one-click-hugo-cms/site/content/products/_index.md

 testimonials:
   - quote:
-      text: "Sozique has given our family something we can all watch together and feel good about.
-The teaching is solid and the atmosphere in our home has changed."
+     testimonials:
+  - quote: "Sozique has given my grandchild great Christian Characters he can learn from and is happy to see."
     author: "A Sozique Viewer"
-  - quote:
-      text: "I love turning on Sozique after a long day.
-The worship and messages keep my heart focused on Jesus."
+  - quote: "I love turning on Sozique after a long day it's entertaining and helps me to unwind."
     author: "Grateful Subscriber"

 full_image: "/img/products-full-width.jpg"